mibradl/DevOps/Chapter8_Build_Automation_N_CICD_With_Jenkins/Module_8_Intro_to_Pipeline_Job/README.md

                             you can define as many stages as you want

-                            Normall it looks something like this
+                            Normally it looks something like this

 pipeline {